sozu-proxy/sozu/doc/how_to_use.md

 ## Sozuctl

 Sozuctl is a command line interface for the proxy.
-You can send configurations orders (e.g. Add a new worker) or reclaim some metrics at the proxy with this executable.
-Sozuctl talk to the proxy through a unix socket.
+You can send configuration orders (e.g. Add a new worker) or reclaim some metrics at the proxy with this executable.
+Sozuctl talks to the proxy through a unix socket.

 You can specify its path by adding to your `config.toml`: